-Now onto the crystals: The crystals turned out to be a very time intensive process, with the rendering of videos, composite stacking of images from multiple depth of field, and photoshopping the “glitches” that arise from such compositing via Photoshop’s layer aligning and blending process.
+Now onto the crystals: The crystals turned out to be a very time-intensive process, with the rendering of videos, composite stacking of images from multiple depths of field and photoshopping the “glitches” that arise from such compositing via Photoshop’s layer aligning and blending process.
 I’m very happy to say that I’ve increased this image series from 4 images to a total of 12.
-Below are all the new versions of the Geode series.
+Below are all the new versions of the Micorcosm Macrocosm series.

 Update: 10/23: The music will be presented in between each video, and the viewer can make their own connections to the two.
 Before I got the sounds implemented the length of these two videos was designed to be the exact same.
 Originally I planned on showing these two videos across from one another but now I’m leaning towards using the same sound source in between each video and having them projected in a dark section of the gallery space (using the two half walls) as large as possible.